Parkinson's Foundation Inc

 • Decision notification: Mid-March (approximately 3-4 months after LOI deadline)

-• Funding typically begins summer/fall of award year
+• Funding typically begins summer/autumn of award year

 Success Rates

-The Foundation awarded more than $1 million across 90 community grants in 2025 and $4.3 million across 44 research grants.
+The Foundation awards more than $1 million across approximately 90 community grants annually and $4.3 million across approximately 44 research grants.
 Specific acceptance rates are not publicly disclosed.
-However, since 2011, the Foundation has funded 969 community-based programs, suggesting steady and consistent funding availability.
+However, since 2011, the Foundation has funded 969 community-based programmes, suggesting steady and consistent funding availability.

 Reapplication Policy